JLopez662/Algo-Expert-Answers/README.md

 # Solutions for 100+ AlgoExpert Exercises

-This repository contains the solutions for 100 exercises from AlgoExpert, a platform that provides curated interview prep material for software engineers.
+This repository contains the solutions for more than 100 exercises from AlgoExpert, a platform that provides curated interview prep material for software engineers.
 Each exercise is a coding question related to algorithms, data structures, or system design.

 ## Content